amoffat/GetLostDocs/docs/blog/sun-time.md

   <figcaption>The sunrise and sunset times can be drastically different depending on location and date.</figcaption>
 </figure>

-For a given latitude, longitude, and datetime, `suncalc` can return the sun's altitude and azimuth.
-From this, we can derive colors to blend with the art assets in a shader.
+For a given latitude, longitude, and datetime, `suncalc` returns the sun's altitude and azimuth.
+From this, we can derive colors to blend with the art assets in the game.

 <figure markdown="span">
 ![sun pos](./sun-time-assets/sun-pos.jpg)